L483/community-standards-template/.github/ISSUE_TEMPLATE/feature-request.md

 <!--
 How to use this template:
-The feature has to be written in kebap-case.
+The feature name has to be written in kebap-case.
 Keep all of the text encapsulated in comments, even though it will not be rendered.
 Only add text in the places that are filled with *None* default and replace *None* with your text.
 -->

-# Feature Request: *None* <!-- add-your-feature-name-here -->

 ## Problem/Motivation
 <!-- describe your problem or motivation that caused your feature request as detailed as possible -->